Trauma Healing for Women in Recovery From Addiction

 Interpersonal Trauma: Trauma as a result of an action of another like committed violence, sexual assault, or domestic abuse.

 Post Traumatic Stress Disorder, or PTSD, is a trauma-related mental illness.
 It is prolonged chronic trauma after a traumatic event that lasts for a longer period than 3 months.
 The effects of PTSD are severe and can cause a person to not be able to live their daily and routine lifestyles.
 Those struggling with PTSD experience vivid flashbacks of the event, aggressive behaviors, depression, trouble concentrating, nightmares, sleeplessness, and extreme anxiety.
 The effects of PTSD seem to be even more debilitating than chronic trauma.
 Struggling with PTSD often leads to the development of an addiction through self-medicating.
-The specialists at The Willow Place for Women understand the severity of PTSD as it relates to addiction, and work to uncover the causes of both in our trauma recovery, trauma therapy, trauma education, and dual diagnosis programs for such patients.
+The specialists at our trauma–based therapy center understand the severity of PTSD as it relates to addiction, and work to uncover the causes of both in our trauma recovery, trauma therapy, trauma education, and dual diagnosis programs for such patients.

 Women enrolled in our trauma therapy programs will experience group and individual therapy that provides vital skill development for:

-Along with the Seeking Safety techniques, the specialists at The Willow Place for Women also utilize a trauma-informed approach to trauma therapy.
+Along with the Seeking Safety techniques, the specialists at The Willow Place for Women also utilize a trauma-informed approach to trauma–based therapy.
 This focuses on the intrapersonal and impersonal traumatic experiences that a woman in addiction recovery may have encountered.
 This allows patients to examine the emotions they have as a result of trauma.
-They may have feelings of shame, guilt, of hopelessness.
+They may have feelings of shame, guilt, or of hopelessness.
 Some may experience trust issues.
-But our center offers trauma-informed approaches in a number of different ways.
+But, our trauma–based therapy center offers trauma-informed approaches in a number of different ways.
 At The Willow Place for Women, cognitive behavioral therapies, medication management, and holistic therapies are all used in the process of the trauma-informed approach to trauma healing.